joshsoftware/go-training-may-2022/Vaibhav/golang.md

     >Numeric: represents integer types, floating point values, and complex types

     >string: represents a string value
+---

-## day 3
+## Day 3

   > ### Function

- * A function is a group of statements that together perform a task
+     A function is a group of statements that together perform a task

-* A function declaration tells the compiler about a function name, return type, and parameters.
+     A function declaration tells the compiler about a function name, return type, and parameters.
 A function definition provides the actual body of the function.

+> ### Loops

+    * when you need to execute a block of code several number of times then we use loop.

+    * A loop statement allows us to execute a statement or group of statements multiple times.

+> ### Pointer

+     * A pointer is a variable whose value is the address of another variable

+    var var_name *var-type